Q: I’ve set up my Actor for replication according to Unreal Engine’s documentation, but my Actor does not replicate.

 Ensure that your call to

-SpawnActoris happening on your server-worker.
+SpawnActoris happening on your server-worker instance.

 Validate that the SpatialOS entity that represents your Actor appears in the Inspector.
 If it doesn’t, then it’s likely that it’s not marked up for replication correctly.